 - Rashin Maru Party

 - Return Details 1945:

 - Wakayama-Okinawa, USS Sanctuary, Okinawa-Manila, USS Bingham, Manila-Sydney, HMS Speaker Sydney, Sydney-Melbourne-Perth by troop train.

 Soldier was a Kingsley Fairbridge Farm Schoolboy.
 Noel arrived in Australia 14/5/1931 on ‘Largs Bay’ aged 8 years.
 Also on board was Reginald Gerald Tooze WX16323.
 They were housed in ‘Nelson’ Cottage.

 Once released from his Japanese POW Camp, Cowboy’s journey home to Australia from Manila was via ‘Speaker’ sailing into Sydney.
+The men were supposed to board ‘Dominion Monarch’ at Sydney, however Cowboy was one those who walked off due to severe overcrowding.
+This large number of former POWs sought alternative transport.
 The next leg was via train.
 When Cowboy at arrived at Perth by train from Sydney the other former POWs and 2/4th boys all piled out, crazy with excitement (and probably anxiety) to meet with their families for the first time in almost 4 years – with no family to great him and no family home to go to, Cowboy was a little overwhelmed.

 He had been waiting 4 years to “go home” – being an Old Fairbridgian and barely 18 years old when he left WA, he certainly didn’t have anybody waiting to meet him or a family home to make his way to.